CESNET/metacentrum-user-docs/docs/software/search-soft/index.md

 # How to search for software

-There are thousands of packages installed at MetaCetrum.
+There are thousands of packages installed at MetaCentrum.
 The list of selected software is by far not complete.

 In general, when searching for an application, you should checklist the following:

-1. Look at the list of selected software.
+1. Look at the list of selected software either [sorted alphabetically](/software/alphabet/) or [by field of interest](/software/sw-list/amber).
 2. Use `module avail` command as described [on this page](#modules).
 3. Go through software prepared as [containers](#containers).
 4. Check whether your software is included in any of [managed services](#services).